kyrillc/ManyHands/README.md

-# Many Hands
+# Many Hands *(work in progress)*

-This is an iOS app that aims to tell the story of second-hand items through the owners that shared them.
+This is an iOS app that aims to tell the story of second-hand items through the owners that used them.

 Here is the concept idea: